 Sony, Samsung and Others Entering the Market

 Sony’s Project Morpheus debuted at GDC 2014 and the Company has big plans for its virtual reality platform that will connect to the PS4.
 Sony’s initial focus is expected to be in the gaming space but Shuhei Yoshida, the President of Sony’s Worldwide Studios recently said that beyond gaming there are other applications.
 He described VR as “the feeling, the belief that all your senses believe that you are in a different place”.
 He then went on to describe the idea of traveling to Barcelona virtually, or being on the moon.
 He said that just being present will be a new experience that even without gameplay will offer applications to other markets than just gaming.
-There is no release date for Project Morpheus but some news sources and blogs are anticipating a 2015 launch date.
+There is no release date for Project Morpheus but

 Most recently the rumour is that Samsung will enter the market by announcing Gear VR at Samsung IFA 2014 in September.
 So far industry analysts are guessing that the Gear VR will use a Galaxy phone for the screen, which docks into the headset via USB and VR software uses the built-in gyroscope, accelerometer and processor to track the head movements of the user.
 It is rumoured that Samsung will have some cinema theater and apps at launch and is working with Oculus on the software for the product.
 I would expect several other entrants over the next 6-12 months as the market continues to mature.

 There will be Many Investment Opportunities Beyond Just the Tech Bellwethers